Anurag0212/Data-Analysis-Using-Python/Final Exam/readme.md

 ## Data Analysis on Death Records of United States

-I have downloaded the dataset from Kaggle to perform my Analysis on **Death Records** There is a main Death record file which is like a fact table.
+I have downloaded the dataset from Kaggle to perform my Analysis on **Death Records**

+There is a main Death record file which is like a fact table.
 It stores only keys, their corresponding records are stored in the separate csv file.
-There are total 24 csv files which need to be merged together to create a processed csv file which is being used for the analysis.

 *Data Formats*